RomanPodkovyrin/Notes/docs/architecture/system-design/oop.md

 !!! info "Definition"
      A client should never be forced to implement an interface that it doesn't use, or clients shouldn't be forced to depend on methods they do not use.

+!!! success "Pros"
+    - **Focused interfaces**: Results in smaller, purpose-specific interfaces
+    - **Reduced coupling**: Clients only depend on methods they actually use
+    - **Better adaptability**: Easier to adapt to changing requirements
+    - **Improved maintainability**: Changes to one interface affect fewer clients

+!!! warning "Cons"
+    - **Interface proliferation**: Can lead to many small interfaces to manage
+    - **Navigation complexity**: More interfaces can make the codebase harder to navigate
+    - **Higher initial design effort**: Requires more thought to properly segregate interfaces
+    - **Potential duplication**: May result in duplicate method signatures across interfaces

+!!! example "Real-world Analogy"
+    A universal remote control with 50 buttons when your TV only needs 5 buttons creates unnecessary complexity.
+Better to have specialized remotes for each device with just the buttons needed.

 ```java
 // Bad example: violates ISP
 public interface Worker {